 Bhutan has some of the best trekking in the world and as part of this 9-day package it offers a fully supported 4-day trek on the famous Druk (or Thunder Dragon) Trail.
 With much of the hike up and around 4,000m it also helps you acclimatize for the race (which has an average altitude of 2,300m).
 The 9-day itinerary also takes in a visit to the famous Tigers Nest and an overnight stopover in the capital Thimphu.

-- All sightseeing & entrance fees as per itinerary
+- All sightseeing & entrance fees as indicated on the itinerary

-- All ground transportation in Bhutan as specified on the itinerary
+- Transportation in Bhutan as indicated on the itinerary

 - Visa for Bhutan